Gina Balit, LMFT, ATR

 Shari Manculich holds a B.S. in Business, Marketing, from California State University, Northridge, and an M.S. in Counseling, Marriage and Family Child Therapy, from the University of Phoenix.
 Shari has a business background in Consumer Packaged Goods where she previously worked for a large Fortune 500 Corporation.
 Shari is currently a School Based Therapist with William S. Hart Union High School District working with K — 6 Special Education students.

 Additionally, Shari has a private practice with Association of Behavioral Health Specialists where she works with Victims of Crime and Kaiser mental health referrals.
-Additionally, Shari works as a Staff Clinician at Early Life Child Psychology and Education Center.
+Additionally, Shari works as a Staff Clinician and Supervisor to an Associate at Early Life Child Psychology and Education Center.
 Shari's modalities are primarily Cognitive Behavior Therapy, Solution-Focused Therapy, and Family Systems Therapy.
-In her spare time, Shari enjoys training and competing in half marathons, Zumba dance fitness, and has recently started practicing Yoga.
-Shari resides in Porter Ranch with her husband Mark, daughter Sierra, son Montana, and their Golden Doodle Shadow, Pomeranian Poodle, Snowbell, and their domestic, short-haired tabby cat, Shiloh.
+In her spare time, Shari enjoys running, Zumba dance fitness, and has recently started practicing Yoga.
+Shari resides in Porter Ranch with her husband Mark, daughter Sierra, son Montana, their Golden Doodles Shadow and Zuko and their domestic, short-haired tabby cat, Shiloh.

 Stephanie Gonzalez, AMFT